-At the conclusion of this meeting, Mr. Yasuhiro Shigegaki will have served 2 years as director of the Company.
+At the conclusion of this meeting, Mr. Masataka Ikeyama will have served 1 year as director of the Company.

-There are no special interests between Mr. Yasuhiro Shigegaki and the Company.
+There are no special interests between Mr. Masataka Ikeyama and the Company.

-Cand- idate No. Name (Date of Birth) Brief Personal History, Position and Areas of Responsibility at IHI, and Significant Concurrent Positions Number of IHI Shares Owned 6 Reappointment Hideo MORITA (October 20, 1961) Apr.
+Candi- Name Brief Personal History, Number Position and Areas of Responsibility at IHI, of IHI Shares date 110.
+(Date of Birtil) and Significant Concurrent Positions Owned date No. (Date of Birth) Reappointment Hideo MORITA (October 20, 1961) and Significant Concurrent Positions Apr.
 1986: Joined IHI Apr.
-2015: General Manager of Civil Engine 3,000 Shares Engaged in Business Execution: 0 Not Engaged in Business Execution: 0
+2017: Division Director of Civil Aero-Engine Division, Owned 1501) Director; Managing Executive Officer; President of Aero-Engine, Space & Defense Business Area Number of Other Listed Companies Concurrently Serving as Officer Engaged in Business Execution: 0 Not Engaged in Business Execution: 0

-Mr. Hideo Morita has accumulated a great deal of knowledge as manager responsible for the development of space equipment, production, design, and engineering departments of the Aero-Engine & Space Operations.
-Since April 2018, he had led the Civil Aero-Engine Division, and subsequently as the President of Aero-Engine, Space & Defense Business Area since April 2021, he has been leading the business under environmental changes.
-In the belief that his abundant experience, accomplishments, and insight will contribute to the growth of the IHI Group, the Company has nominated him again as a candidate for director.
+Mr. Hideo Morita experienced the development of space equipment and many other business operations in production, design and engineering departments of the Aero-Engine & Space Operations.
+Subsequently, he had led the Civil Aero-Engine Division as manager responsible for the division since April 2018, and as the President of Aero-Engine, Space & Defense Business Area since April 2021, he has been responsible for the management of this business under drastic environmental changes.
+Based on these abundant experience, accomplishments, and insight, the Company has nominated him again as a candidate for director.

-At the conclusion of this meeting, Mr. Hideo Morita will have served 1 year as director of the Company.
+At the conclusion of this meeting, Mr. Hideo Morita will have served 2 years as director of the Company.